devrow-d/devrow-d/README.md

 I am a mechanical engineer who feels strongly on the subjects of data science and machine learning, energy efficiencies and sustainability for a brighter future.

 Through my MSc Business Analytics program I have gained experience in statistics, advanced analytics & ML and data driven decision making using Linear Programming.
-Also including business management from HR to Operations Management and AI
+Also including business management from HR to Operations Management and AI.

-I enjoy developing data pipelines using RStudio and Pyhton and have developed SQL queries and database management skills in MS Access.
+I enjoy developing data pipelines using RStudio and Pyhton and have developed SQL queries and database management skills.

 <br/>